 With Nikon’s SnapBridge technology you can constantly link this camera via Bluetooth to your smartphone and instantly share the images on social media.
-Some other interesting features that it offers are a three-inch tilting screen with 921k-dot resolution, Wi-Fi, and Full HD video recording.
-You won’t be able to shoot in RAW format and it lacks manual controls.
+Some other interesting features that it offers are a three-inch tilting screen with a 921k-dot resolution, Wi-Fi, and Full HD video recording.
+Some caveats are that you won’t be able to shoot in RAW and it lacks manual control.

 There is a dial on top of the camera which allows you to switch between different shooting modes.
 Although the camera doesn’t offer a manual mode, you can choose from the many options available on the dial including fully automatic, creative, scene, movie mode, etc.

 One rocker switch for the zoom sits around the shutter release on top of the grip and another can be found on the left side of the lens barrel.
 A “Snap-Back” button (initially introduced on COOLPIX L840) is located on the left side of the Nikon B500 which is truly helpful for finding the object when zooming with this super-zoom camera.
 The COOLPIX B700 also features this button.

 On the rear, you will find a multi-selector (a four-way controller) to navigate the menus for one-touch access to different options such as flash, macro mode, exposure compensation, and the self-timer.
 This multi-selector is surrounded by four buttons – two at the top for display overlays and playback, and two at the bottom for menu and delete options.